dotnet/csharplang/proposals/roles.md

 the lookup rules are modified to achieve a similar effect (see below).

-The *role_underlying_type* type may not be `dynamic`, a pointer, a nullable reference (no top-level nullability), a ref struct type.
+The *role_underlying_type* type may not be `dynamic`, a pointer, a nullable reference (no top-level nullability), a ref struct type or a role.
-The *role_underlying_type* type must include all the type parameters from the extension type.
 The *role_underlying_type* may not include an *interface_type_list* (this is part of Phase C).

 An extension declaration must include an underlying type, unless it is partial.